 New Year, New … Refrigerator?

-Just how often do you really think about your refrigerator?
+Just how often do you think about your refrigerator?
 Outside of opening it to grab some munchies or filling your glass with ice, probably not much.
-It’s basically hiding in plain sight … that is, until things don’t seem as cold as they usually are, the icemaker jams up or the whole thing stops working outright.
+It’s hiding in plain sight … that is, until things don’t seem as cold as they usually are, the icemaker jams up, or the whole thing stops working outright.

-If you’ve had yours for a long time, it’s times like these that make you stop and wonder: Is this a minor issue, or is it time to think about getting a new refrigerator?
+If you’ve had yours for a long time, it’s times like these that make you stop and wonder: Is this a minor issue, or is it time to consider getting a new refrigerator?
 And how long should a refrigerator last, anyway?

 Like all appliances, the occasional repair or service call is to be expected.
-Otherwise, refrigerators are generally built to last a long time at least 12 years on average.1 So if you’ve had yours for that long (or longer), it’s safe to say it probably is.
+Do you want to know how long a fridge should last you before replacing it?
+Refrigerators are generally built to last at least 12 years on average.
+So if you’ve had yours for that long (or longer), it’s safe to say it probably is.
 That may not be good news for your family budget; refrigerators are expensive, after all!

 If you’re finding yourself on the fridge fence, here are a few things that may help you decide to invest in a new icebox including an alternative to appliance financing* that can help fit the extra expense into your current budget, all without credit*.

 Signs It’s Time for a New Fridge

 Wondering how often you should replace your fridge?
 Sometimes appliances are like pets they don’t always outwardly show that something is wrong or they’re not feeling well.
 So if your 12-year-old-or-older refrigerator seems to be working totally fine, when should you start to worry?
 Here are a few easy telltale signs of wear and tear to look out for: